1. Home

 When it was new, the Audi TT RS cost more than £50k – a clear sign that it was aiming to attract drivers who might be thinking about a Porsche 718 Cayman or Boxster S. But surely Audi couldn’t hold a candle to the mighty Porsche?
 Well, no. But also, yes.

 With 400PS, it’s more powerful than a Porsche.
-And while it doesn't have the 718's edge, that scalpel-sharp sense of agility, it's got plenty of drama and fun.
+And while it doesn't have the 718's edge or that scalpel-sharp sense of agility, it's got plenty of drama and fun.
 Where it shines is when you take the roof off the Roadster version.
 Go for a model with the sports exhaust, and you'll get all the aural treats you could ever want short of a ludicrous V8.

 The sound of its 2.5-litre five-cylinder is everything you’d ever want from a sports car, and with the wind in your hair and that cylindrical music in your ears, you'll forget about the extra communicative steering you get in the Boxster.

-Future Classic Car FAQs
+Future Classic Cars 2024

 Technically, a classic car is one that gets free road tax because it’s 40 years old or qualifies for classic insurance.
 But it’s so much more than that.
 Just take the new Aston Martin Vantage – instant classic.